-Reapplications are proposals that will continue an active project awarded in 2021-22 or 2022-23 without changes to the focused population, geographic area, activities, or objectives; or will expand a previously awarded project into other target populations, geographic areas, activities, or objectives.
-Reapplications that report remaining funding that is sufficient to continue activities in the 2023-24 year will not be considered for new funding.
+Reapplications are proposals that will continue an active project awarded in FY 2022-23 or FY 2023-24 without changes to the focused population, geographic area, activities, or objectives; or will expand a previously awarded project into other target populations, geographic areas, activities, or objectives.
+Reapplications for projects that have remaining funding from either FY 2022-23 or FY 2023-24 that is sufficient to continue activities in the 2025 calendar year will not be considered for new funding.

-Applicants proposing to continue an active grant project that is funded in 2021-22 or 2022-23 will be asked to provide information about their current grant and the following questions:
+Applicants proposing to continue an active grant project that was funded in FY 2022-23 or FY 2023-24 will be asked to provide information about their current grant and for the following questions: